 There are many great organizations out there that should receive support by donations.
 I did so many times in the past and it’s supported by German tax law as you can reduce your tax payments with it.
 But it feels a little bit strange because you don’t really know what happens with your money.
 Then I discovered Kiva, a charity organization founded in 2005 and based in San Francisco, United States.

-There are many people in the world that could improve their lifes if they would just get a credit to open a shop, grow more plants or to increase their livestock.
+There are many people in the world that could improve their life if they would just get a credit to open a shop, grow more plants or to increase their livestock.
 But they don’t get one or only at unaffordable interest rates.
-Kiva now acts as a platform for people in less developed countries (represented by development aid organizations) and for people willing to give micro credits at a zero percent interest rate.
+Kiva now acts as a platform for people in less developed countries (represented by development aid organizations) and for people willing to give micro credits at a zero per cent interest rate.

-The minimum investment is $25 and when a credit is funded the money is payed out, the project is realized and the money is later payed back.
-It is therefore no donation but a credit and you can use the repayments for the next project.
-You always loose some money because of currency conversion, failed projects and inflation – but therefore you’ve got full transparency.
+The minimum investment is $25 and when a credit is funded the money is paid out, the project is realized, and the money is later paid back.
+It is, therefore, no donation but credit and you can use the repayments for the next project.
+You always lose some money because of currency conversion, failed projects and inflation – but therefore you’ve got full transparency.
 Now and then you should also donate some money to the platform.